Storage Has Gravity: Debugging PVCs & AZ Lock-in

 kubectl describe pod <pod-name> | grep -A 5 Events

-• The Fix: The cloud control plane thinks the disk is still attached to a dead node.
-Wait 6–10 minutes for the cloud provider timeout, or forcibly delete the previous dead pod to break the lock.
+Multi-Attach errororVolume is already used by node→ The cloud control plane thinks the disk is still attached to a dead node.
+Wait 6–10 minutes for the provider timeout, or forcibly delete the previous dead pod to break the attachment lock.

 Phase 3: The Zonal Lock (The Smoking Gun)